 Remember to PIN a PHOTO to save the recipe for later!

-- Whenever I make any type of meat burger, I leave a slight indentation in the center so they don’t bulge up too much in the middle when cooking.
+- Whenever I make any type of meat burger, I leave a slight indentation in the center so they don’t bulge up in the middle when cooking.

-- When grilling, chill the patties in the fridge at least 20 minutes so they can firm up a bit.
-Soft burgers of any kind risk falling apart on your grill and the cooking time reflects this step.
+- Chill the patties in the fridge at least 20 minutes so they can firm up a bit.
+Soft, room temperature burgers of any kind risk falling apart on your grill and the cooking time reflects this step.

 - We like these burgers cooked medium, which is an internal temperature of around 140°F. Cook to 160°F if you prefer them more well done.

-- Let the burgers rest 5 minutes before taking that first bite to let all those juices settle in.
-A burned mouth is no fun.
+- Let burgers rest 5 minutes before taking that first bite to let all those juices settle in and prevent a burned mouth.

 Like hamburgers & ketchup, and hot dogs & mustard, lamb & tzatziki (pronounced tsäˈtsēkē) go hand in hand.
-And it’s so fun to say!
 Like other classic recipes, everyone who is into tzatziki has their own spin on the Greek sauce.
 The traditional base is yogurt, cucumber, and garlic.
 Variations then include vinegar or lemon juice, and some combination of fresh herbs.

-This recipe was generously adapted from Anne Burrell.
-You know, the Food Network chef with blond, spiky hair and huge personality.
-Compared to her version, I added avocado, lemon juice and zest.
-Grated garlic, fresh dill, mint and oregano add some zing and brightness.
-You can make it a few days in advance and add the avocado just before serving so it doesn’t have time to oxidize.
-It’s also great on fish, chicken, sandwiches and an awesome dip!
+You can make it a few days in advance and add the avocado just before serving so it doesn’t oxidize.
+It’s also dynamite on fish, chicken, sandwiches and an awesome dip!

-Once your lamb patties are cooked to perfection, set up a burger bar with:
+Once your lamb patties are cooked to perfection, set up the ultimate Mediterranean burger bar with the following: